 - Use it in your sanitation kit – This absorbent material assists in absorbing liquids and smells when using a portable toilet.

 - Reduces mold and it’s smell – Cat litter may be used to absorb small amounts of water that leak into a basement after a heavy rain or to help remove musty odors.
 It can also be used in your storage closet, tent or any other area of the home to prevent the musty smell of mold.
-Store clothing, linens, books, papers, camping equipment etc. with 1/2 – 1 cup of kitty litter tied up in a sock or pantyhose to prevent mustiness and mold.
+Store clothing, linens, books, papers, camping equipment etc. with 1/2 – 1 cup of cat litter tied up in a sock or pantyhose to prevent mustiness and mold.

-- Evict moles and rodents - Moles and rodents loathe the smell of kitty litter.
+- Evict moles and rodents - Moles and rodents loathe the smell of cat litter.
 Pour some into the entrance of one of their tunnels and watch the exodus!
 This would be a great item to have to protect your long-term food storage from rodent infestations.

 - Controls algae in ponds- For fish pond owners, this method works wonderfully to get rid of algae in ponds.
 Use about one pound of cat litter for 2000 gallons of circulating pond water.
 It is said that the water may turn muddy at first but it will clear up in 24 hours.
-Again, ensure that you have purchased unscented kitty litter where the active ingredient is bentonite.
+Again, ensure that you have purchased unscented cat litter where the active ingredient is bentonite.